ml-archive/blog/source/our-stacks/front-end/index.md

  - [Angular.js](https://www.angularjs.org) - Read more about Angular in the Frameworks of choice section further up on this page.
  - [Ionic](https://www.ionicframework.com) - Read more about Ionic in the Frameworks of choice section further up on this page.
  - [Foundation for sites](https://foundation.zurb.com/sites/docs/) - Our favorite CSS framework and the perfect starter point for our client facing products, the modular structure and clean starting point makes it easy for us to go from prototypes to polished products.
- - [Foundation for emails](https://foundation.zurb.com/emails/docs) - Building the proper markup for emails is a nightmare, but this frameworks takes out most of that hazzle by providing an easy to use templating language and a set of tested UI components.
+ - [Foundation for emails](https://foundation.zurb.com/emails/docs) - Building the proper markup for emails is a nightmare, but this frameworks takes out most of that hassle by providing an easy to use templating language and a set of tested UI components.
  - [Bootstrap](https://www.getbootstrap.com) - Used on internal web apps not running on Angular, this framework is well known by both our front-end and back-end teams and gives us a great starter point for working together with our coworkers on internal products.
  - [Angular Material](https://material.angularjs.org) - Used on internal web apps running on Angular, Material for Angular is a set of amazing UI components and tools for quickly scaffolding great looking web apps.
  - [ui.router](https://angular-ui.github.io/ui-router/site/) - The best routing solution for Angular.